What Ways Of Being Are You Choosing?

 At the root of this conversation is training yourself to pause long enough to choose an appropriate response, rather than simply reacting instinctively in the moment.
 This pausing practice opens up a world of opportunity for generating purposeful outcomes in all aspects of your life.

-Each act of choosing provides an opportunity to select a Way of Being appropriate to the situation.
+Each act of choosing provides an opening to select a Way of Being appropriate to the situation.
 The pause creates an opportunity to be purposeful and constructive.

 What Are Ways Of Being And Acting?